stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 ### Working through the challenges to find... more challenges...
 The widely-accepted conclusion is that in order to parse Hebrew correctly we must first segment each word to its composing morphemes as part of necessary pre-processing, and then we can continue with the regular pipeline like we do for English.
-However, it's usually the case that a single word would have more than one possible segmentation, non of which is a-priori more likely, and the correct one is only recoverable in context - that is,
+However, it's usually the case that a single word would have more than one possible segmentation, non of which is a-priori more likely, and the correct one is only recoverable in context....<br> se
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxODE4MTU0LDE3NjA1MjAwNjgsMjA1NT
+eyJoaXN0b3J5IjpbMTM2NTQ1NTEwNCwtMzE4MTgxNTQsMTc2MD
-E0MDk1OCwtODU0ODA5NTMsNTYxNzM2ODI5LDEyNzcxNDA4MDNd
+UyMDA2OCwyMDU1MTQwOTU4LC04NTQ4MDk1Myw1NjE3MzY4Mjks
-fQ==
+MTI3NzE0MDgwM119
 -->